One-shot quantum state redistribution and quantum Markov chains: Preliminaries

 Moreover, by the construction in Lemma~\ref{lemma-unif-embz} and Corollary~\ref{cor-flatten}, for each~$j$, the operator~$\Pi^{(j)}$ is the projection operator onto the support of~$W^{(j)}\br{\rho_{j}^{C} \tensor \density{0}^{E} \tensor \xi_{a:n}^{D}} {W^{(j)}}^\dagger$.
 Hence, we have

 This completes the proof. \end{proof}

-\begin{remark} In the above corollary, there is an implicit assumption that the eigenvalues of~$\rho^{C}_j$ are rational.
-However, we can assume without loss of generality that this is always the case since the set of rational numbers is dense and the error due to this assumption can be made arbitrarily close to zero. \end{remark}
+\begin{remark} In the above corollary, we assume that the eigenvalues of~$\rho^{C}_j$ are rational.
+We can approximate an arbitrary state with one that has only rational eigenvalues with arbitrary accuracy, since the set of rational numbers is dense in the set of reals.
+Consequently, the error with respect to the max-relative entropy can also be made arbitrarily close to zero. \end{remark}